Our Team

 Heidi Crotts (She/Her)

-Heidi Crotts (500-Hour Certified) lives the practice of yoga on and off the mat.
+Heidi, RYT 500, lives the practice of yoga on and off the mat.
 Whether exploring the skyscraper canyons of New York City, or chasing her son Everette (her daily teacher, guru, and little love munchkin) on the beach of a South Carolina summer, she is never without a sense of gratitude for the transformation – in mind, body and spirit – that the study yoga has given her.
 Injured from youthful pursuits as a gymnast and diver, she once assumed balance and body confidence were lost to her forever.
 But, her first yoga class in Chicago in 2005 allayed her fears, and a resurgence of strength and vitality began.
 Influenced heavily by Ashtanga Yoga and David Swenson, she continues to absorb lessons of Leslie Howard, David Garrigues and other illuminating souls into her personal practice and classes.
 “Pure joy” is how Heidi describes teaching at Holy Cow, where she completed her 200-hour TT in 2010.

-She teaches: Monday & Wednesday 7:00am, Tuesday & Thursday 8:30am, Tuesday 6:30am and Saturday at 8:00am; also serves on our Teacher Training Staff
+She teaches: Tuesday at 6:30am, Tuesday & Thursday at 8:30am, Wednesday at 7:00am, Saturday at 8:00am; also serves on our Teacher Training Staff

 Tony Beard (He/Him)

-Tony Beard came to yoga around 2005 as an escape from the fast paced city/nightlife of Chicago, IL.
+Tony came to yoga around 2005 as an escape from the fast paced city/nightlife of Chicago, IL.
 He found some thick layers being quickly shed through a very intense Bikram practice early this year and came to the realization that teaching yoga was what he was supposed to do.
 So he jumped into it as soon as he could.
 He received certification through Corepower Yoga in Chicago along with an intense course in guided meditation through Invision just before he moved to Charleston.
 He currently specializes in making people sweat through the stylings of Baron Baptiste but just hopes to continue on in helping others to find the spiritual/mystical connection that yoga can help bring into their lives and is grateful to be doing it all at Holy Cow!

 He teaches: Monday at 6:00pm, Tuesday & Friday at 12:00pm and Saturday 4:00pm